EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectral_library_tut.rst

 Load the Example Data
 =====================

-For this introduction the Example Data of the EnMap-Box will be used.
+For this introduction the Example Data of the EnMAP-Box will be used.

 * To load the Example Data, click on **Project** in the menu, then **Add Example Data**.
 * If you never worked with the Example Data before, a window will appear and you have